casper-network/docs/source/docs/casper/dapp-dev-guide/nctl-test.md

 NCTL effectively simulates a live Casper network.
 The process for sending a `Deploy` to an NCTL-based network is therefore similar to doing so on a live network.

-This document assumes that you setup your NCTL network using the standard settings in a directory called */casper/*
+This document assumes that you setup your NCTL network using the standard settings in a directory called */casper/*.

 You will need the following information to use the `put-deploy` command:

 * The **chain name**, in this case `casper-net-1`.
 This will appear in our example put-deploy as `--chain-name "casper-net-1"`

 * The **secret key** of the account sending the `Deploy`.
 For this example, we are using node-1 as the sender.
 The secret key file can be found at *casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem*.
 In our example put-deploy, this will appear as `--secret-key ~/casper/casper-node/utils/nctl/assets/net-1/nodes/node-1/keys/secret_key.pem`.
-If your Deploy is more complex and requires multiple accounts, NCTL also establishes multiple users for use in testing.
+If your Deploy is more complex and requires multiple accounts, NCTL also establishes multiple users for testing.

 * The **payment amount** in motes, which should be sufficient to avoid an 'Out of Gas' error.
 The payment amount will appear in our example put-deploy as `--payment-amount 2500000000`. **NCTL tests are not an accurate representation of potential gas costs on a live network.
 Please see our [note about gas prices](/dapp-dev-guide/sending-deploys/#a-note-about-gas-price).**